abuach/cs450students/lab1-ollama-basics.md

 You can make a **private** Github Repo and add me as a collaborator, my username is `abuach`.

 Congrats, you're done with the first lab! 🎉

+Let me know when you're done.

+# Optional

+Increase the model's token limit and creativity and try to generate code for one of the following Python programs:

+- Guess the Number Game (computer)
+- Rock, paper, scissors
+- Hangman
+- Passphrase Generator

+Generate a few different versions.
+Are there any major differences from version to version?